Hi, I’m Ray DelVecchio!

 Here’s the list I considered:

-This was the overall deciding factor.
-I wasn’t cut out for engineering and it took me 6 years of college to figure it out.
+This was the overall deciding factor and it only took 6 years to figure out!
 For a period, I was convinced that I was an idiot.
-Turns out millions of graduates experience that same feeling of indecisiveness.
+Turns out millions of graduates experience that same feeling of indecisiveness when it comes time to take the next step.

 There was a huge unknown in front of me, but it was finally exciting.